Supreme Court poised to overturn Roe v. Wade, reported leaked draft opinion shows

 The outlet reports no draft decision in the court's modern history has ever been publicly disclosed while the case was still pending.

 In the opinion, Justice Samuel Alito says the 1973 landmark decision guaranteeing constitutional protections of abortion rights, must be overruled.
-Alito, a nominee of former president George W. Bush, went on to criticize the 1992 decision from Planned Parenthood versus Casey, which upheld the right to an abortion.
+Alito, a member of the court's 6-3 conservative majority who was appointed by former President George W. Bush, went on to criticize the 1992 decision from Planned Parenthood versus Casey, which upheld the right to an abortion.

 "Roe was egregiously wrong from the start.
 It's reasoning was exceptionally weak.
 And the decision has had damaging consequences," Alito wrote.